 The vast clouds of cool hydrogen gas which envelop galaxies are not visible in optical, ultraviolet or infrared images; but by superimposing a radio map (shown in blue) of the 21-centimeter radiation of hydrogen on an optical image of M33, the hidden becomes visible.
 Note that even though the cool hydrogen gas revealed in this way is "dark" in the sense that it cannot be seen using visible light, it is NOT part of the "dark matter" that pervades most galaxies, and the Universe.
 That material is called "dark matter" because it is not observable with ANY kind of electromagnetic radiation, visible or otherwise.
 (T.A.Rector (NRAO/AUI/NSF and NOAO/AURA/NSF) and M.Hanna (NOAO/AURA/NSF), NOAO Image Gallery)

-An image which shows the structure of M33 in yet another way, by combining a visible-light image (shown in red) with an ultraviolet image (shown in blue).
+A false-color image which shows the structure of M33 in yet another way, by combining a visible-light image (shown in red) with an ultraviolet image (shown in blue).
 Knots of hot, bright young stars which emit mostly UV radiation are found almost exclusively in the spiral arms, where clouds of gas congregate to form new stars, and in the process, the arms are exaggeratedly lit up by the visible light of the stars, the H-alpha radiation of hot gases excited by the stars' ultraviolet radiation, and the infrared radiation of dust absorbing the ultraviolet and visible radiation of the stars.
 If such stars did not exist, the galaxies would be much fainter, and in so-called elliptical galaxies stars exist in large numbers, but no hot, bright stars have recently formed, making such galaxies far fainter and less impressive than their masses would warrant.
-(NASA, UIT, apod960708)
+(Image Credit NASA, UIT )

 Probable Satellites of the Andromeda Galaxy

 A dwarf irregular galaxy in Aquarius, the Aquarius Dwarf, is one of about fifty large and (mostly) small members of the Local Group.
 This irregular galaxy is about three million light years away, or about half again the distance of the much larger Andromeda Galaxy.
-Because of its faintness, and its much greater distance than the brighter foreground stars -- all of which lie in our own galaxy -- the brightest foreground stars' images are so overexposed that they are "solarized" (reversed from light to dark) in the central portion of their images.
-(A. Oksanen, 2.6 meter Nordic Optical Telescope, apod030727)
+Because of its faintness, and its much greater distance than the brighter foreground stars -- all of which lie in our own galaxy -- the brightest foreground stars' images are so overexposed in the first image that they are "solarized" (reversed from light to dark) in the central portion of their images.

 The Sagittarius dwarf irregular galaxy (SagDIG) spans about fifteen hundred light years, and lies 3.5 million light years away, in the direction of the constellation of Sagittarius.
 The vast majority of the stars in this galaxy are "metal-poor" stars, which have a very low abundance of elements heavier than helium, compared to stars such as our Sun.
 Until recently, it was suspected that such metal-poor galaxies were very old, but because of their small size, it seemed possible that they might have formed so recently that their stars simply hadn't had a chance to develop heavy metals yet.
 Observations with the Hubble Space Telescope showed that the Hertzsprung-Russell Diagram of the stars in SagDIG is characteristic of ancient groups of stars, so that this dwarf galaxy is just as old as our own.
 But whereas our galaxy is still creating stars from the metal-rich ashes of previous generations of stars, SagDIG is not.
-(Note: The odd designation of SagDIG is intended to distinguish it from the dwarf elliptical being devoured by our galaxy, SagDEG.)
-(Hubble Heritage Team (AURA / STScI), Y. Momany (U. Padua) et al., ESA, NASA, apod041116)
+(Note: The odd designation of SagDIG is intended to distinguish it from a dwarf elliptical being devoured by our galaxy, SagDEG.)

 IC10 is sometimes referred to as a "starburst" galaxy, because it contains large amounts of gas and dust, from which numerous hot, bright, massive stars have very recently formed (the false-color reddish glow represents radiation emitted by clouds of hydrogen heated by nearby stars).
 One such star raced through its life, and after dying in a supernova explosion, became the most massive stellar black hole currently known -- between 24 and 33 times the mass of the Sun.
 The black hole was detected by X-radiation emitted when mass ejected by its companion, a Wolf-Rayet star destined to become a future supernova, was pulled into the black hole's accretion disk.
 (Adam Block/NOAO/AURA/NSF, GSFC)